iterative/dvc.org/content/docs/command-reference/remote/modify.md

   envirement variable `OSF_PASSWORD`.
 Run
   `export OSF_PASSWORD='12345'`

-> The username and password (may) contain sensitive user info.
+> The project name, username, and password (may) contain sensitive user info.
 > Therefore, it's safer to add them with the `--local` option, so they're
 > written to a Git-ignored config file.

 </details>